 - a.
-Our Tuition Fees Policy sets out everything you need to know our tuition fees and the main points are summarised in our 'Key Facts about Fees' document. - b.
+Our Tuition Fees Policy sets out everything you need to know about our tuition fees and the main points are summarised in our 'Key Facts about Fees' document. - b.
 The tuition fees for each year of study are set out in your offer letter.
 Increases may apply (see 'Key Facts about Fees'). - c.
-If you have a Sponsor: - tuition fees must be paid in full at the start of each year of study.
-Payment by instalments is not an option; - you are not eligible for any of our scholarships and bursaries; - you remain responsible for payment of tuition fees and we may invoice you personally for any unpaid balance; - you must provide us with a letter from your Sponsor before each year of study which confirms the payment of tuition fees for that year of study;
+If you have a sponsor: - tuition fees must be paid in full at the start of each year of study.
+Payment by instalments is not an option; - you are not entitled to any of our scholarships or bursaries (other than the loyalty discount to which eligible sponsored students may be entitled from